Why You Feel Stuck Even When Life Is Safe

 This page explains how to get out of survival mode using trauma-informed nervous system therapy.

-Why Survival Mode Doesn't Shut Off on its Own
+Why Survival Mode Doesn't Shut Off On Its Own

 When trauma happens, the brainstem and amygdala learn that danger is everywhere.